jrsteensen/OpenHornet/README.md

 * [Center Tub (CT)](https://a360.co/3LKM3mc)

 ### Branches
-* Master branch is the stable release branch.
+* `master` branch is the stable release branch which represents the last release.
-* vX.X.X is the latest working branch that will become the next release.
+* `develop` is the latest working branch that will become the next release.
 It may or may not be functional as is.

 ## Authors and Acknowledgment